 Inter-company transactions, balances and unrealised gains on transactions between companies within the Group are eliminated on consolidation.
 Unrealised losses are also eliminated in the same manner as unrealised gains, but only to the extent that there is no evidence of impairment.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies Investment in subsidiaries in the separate financial statement of the parent entity is measured at cost less impairment.
+Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.

+Investment in subsidiaries in the separate financial statement of the parent entity is measured at cost less impairment.